-Estimating of the currency rates is made in pairs, each of which depends on the different circumstances.
-So it should be realized that there is a relationship and mutual dependence of the currency units.
+Currencies on Forex are traded in pairs, and each currency in pair depend on different circumstances.
+There is a relationship and mutual dependence of the currency units.

-Risk control can be implemented only with the help of the information about all currency correlations...
+Risk control can be implemented only with the help of information about all currency correlations.

-Risk control can be implemented only with the help of the information about all currency correlations and also all changes which take place with the passage of time.
+Risk control can be implementedonly with the help of the information about all currency correlations and also all changes which take place over time.

-The range of the correlation coefficient is from -1 to +1.
+The correlation coefficient can range from -1 to +1.
 If the correlation coefficient is equal to +1 this means that A and B currency pairs move in the same direction.
 A zero correlation means that the relationship of the currency pairs has irregular character.

 Types of Currency Correlation